-Who says that you need tons of space to grow your own food?
-With a little know-how, you can grow many things in a confined to small spaces — city apartments, college dorms, and suburban kitchens.
+Who says that you need tons of space to grow your food?
+With a little know-how, you can grow many things in a confined or small space like city apartments, college dorms, and suburban kitchens.

 You can use an easily accessible windowsill as a starter garden.
-It’ll keep you aware of what’s going on and act as a constant reminder of when to water and prune and use, i.e. eat, your plants.
+It’ll keep you aware of what’s going on and act as a constant reminder of when to water and prune and use.

 Then, it’s all about choosing the right plants.

 1. Culinary Herbs

 Lots of culinary herbs thrive indoors, and they often don’t need massive amounts of space to survive.
 Try chives, mints, thyme, rosemary, basil, oregano, and parsley.
 When the plants are established, just trim leaves and stems off as needed, and they’ll regenerate.
 It will add a whole new realm of flavor to dishes, as well as deliver some great medicinal benefits, especially when used regularly.